dustmop/co2/README.md

 we figure out how the architecture works and the best approach to game programming.

+## (init-system)

+clears memory, resets stack pointer and stack frame, initialises random number generator etc. needs to be called at the start of your reset interrupt.

 ## (wait-vblank)

 delay for a vblank